arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 Some of the key capabilities of Opta™'s onboard Wi-Fi® module are the following:

-- **Wireless connectivity**: The onboard Wi-Fi® module supports IEEE 802.11b/g/n Wi-Fi® standards, enabling devices to establish reliable and high-speed wireless connections to access the internet and communicate with other devices.
+- **Wireless connectivity**: The onboard Wi-Fi® module supports IEEE 802.11b/g/n Wi-Fi® standards, enabling devices to establish reliable and high-speed wireless connections to access the Internet and communicate with other devices.
 - **Secure communication**: The onboard module incorporates various security protocols such as WEP, WPA, WPA2, and WPA3, ensuring robust data encryption and protection against unauthorized access during wireless communication.
 - **Onboard antenna**: Opta™ WiFi devices feature an onboard  Wi-Fi® antenna specifically designed, matched, and certified for the onboard Wi-Fi® module requirements.

-The `Arduino Mbed OS Opta Boards` core has a built-in library that lets you use the onboard Wi-Fi® module, the [`WiFi` library](https://www.arduino.cc/reference/en/libraries/wifi/), right out of the box.
+The `Arduino Mbed OS Opta Boards` core has a built-in library that lets you use the onboard Wi-Fi® module right out of the box: the [`WiFi` library](https://www.arduino.cc/reference/en/libraries/wifi/).
 Let's walk through an example code demonstrating some of the module's capabilities.

-The sketch below enables an Opta™ device to connect to the Internet via a Wi-Fi® connection (just like the [Ethernet example](#ethernet) shown before).
+The sketch below enables an Opta™ device to connect to the Internet via Wi-Fi® (like the Ethernet example).
 Once connected, it performs a `GET` request to the [`ip-api.com`](https://ip-api.com/) server to fetch details related to its IP address.
 It then parses the received JSON object using the [`Arduino_JSON` library](https://github.com/arduino-libraries/Arduino_JSON) to extract key IP details: IP address, city, region, and country.
 This data is then printed to the Arduino IDE's Serial Monitor.

 You need to create first a header file named `arduino_secrets.h` to store your Wi-Fi® network credentials.
-To do this, add a new tab by clicking on the ellipsis (the three horizontal dots) button located on the top right of the Arduino IDE 2.0.
+To do this, add a new tab by clicking the ellipsis (the three horizontal dots) button on the top right of the Arduino IDE 2.0.

 ![Creating a tab in the Arduino IDE 2.0](assets/user-manual-16.png)